Cavalry scout advanced leader course field training

 |0

-This work, Cavalry scout advanced leader course field training, by SGT Du-Marc Mills, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cavalry scout advanced leader course field training, by SGT Du-Marc Mills and SFC Shane Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.